mukunda-/errorcat/README.md

 ### Errorcat With Context

-Okay, now pretend you're writing a library, where you really don't want panics to leak past your package code.
+Okay, now pretend you're writing a library, where you cannot have panics accidentally leaking past your package code.
 How do you ensure that 100%?
 When writing library code, you don't have the convenience of a central recovery area.
 Each function that uses the error-panic pattern must recover on its own and have an error return.

 With an Errorcat context, you use the context object to throw errors rather than the global functions.
 That way, you *know* that you are within a guarded context when calling Catch (otherwise, there is no object with which to call Catch!).

-	func MyLibraryFunction() (rerr error) {
+	func MyLibraryFunction() error {
-		ct := errorcat.NewContext()
-		defer errorcat.Recover(ct, &rerr, "mylibraryfunction failed")
+		return errorcat.Guard(func(cat errorcat.Context) error {

 			someSubfunction(ct)
 			return nil

+		}, "mylibraryfunction failed")
 	}

-When calling subfunctions, you will know that you need to guard the upper function if it requires a context to be passed in.
+When calling subfunctions, you will *know* that you need to guard the upper function if it requires a context to be passed in.
 Without context, it's not easy to tell which of your library functions you need to guard, and the pattern could spread needlessly.

 For code that already has context passing, you can merge the two contexts together, so long as it implements the errorcat.Context interface.
 A basic wrapper will do.

-errorcat.Context will cause panics if it detects misuse of the guard.
+errorcat.Context will cause real panics if it detects misuse of the guard.
 For example, if you call Catch after recover was called, it will panic, indicating that you forgot to defer the recover or you're incorrectly reusing a context.
+Misuse should not be possible if you use the `Guard` function instead of deferring a `Recover` directly.

 ### Crossing goroutines